-Description: A 1 ½ ft diagonal wave immediately to side of bridge pillar.
-Mostly a short and awkward surf and at most levels it feeds outwards.
-At higher flow rates a usable second wave forms.
-On large Springs top wave may form a white , holding hole, sometimes used by playboats.
+Description: A 1-2 ft diagonal wave immediately to side of bridge pillar.
+A short and somewhat awkward surf, that feeds outwards.
+At higher flow rates a usable, and smoother, second wave forms.
+On large Springs, the top wave may form a white , holding hole, sometimes used by playboats.

-An easy, though constantly moving eddy to LHS.
-However, there is a boily eddy line that can be challenging at higher flow rates.
+There is an easy, though constantly moving eddy to LHS.
+However, the boily eddy line can be challenging at higher flow rates.

 Flows from: Close before HW to mid-ebb

 Good For: Tricky wave practice.
-Need constant and active input to stay on this wave.
+Needs constant and active input to stay on this wave.

 Bad For: Eddy line can make rolling tricky.

 I like… it if I’m in the mood.

 4. The Cardinal (aka The Post/ Cardinal Marker etc)

 Description: A large black and yellow S Cardinal Marker post midway between the Bridges.
 A white V-wave forms off this post.
 Low flow rates, early in the tide, give a one-boat eddy behind the post, and as the flow rate (quickly) increases this starts to form a V-wave.
 It is an easier surf on the RHS.
 Feeds both in and out.